athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 - Tensorflow 2.0.
 The tutorial from the Udemy course was somewhat outdated so that it employed TF 1.x code.
 As I had installed the most recent TF library, I decided to translate the old code provided by the tutorial into TF 2.x code.
 This allowed me to compare the two and clearly see how much simpler the TF 2.x library is.
 - OpenCV: while I had worked with TF and images previously, this was the first time using OpenCV and doing extensive image preprocessing prior to submitting the images to a model
 - JavaScript: this was my first time writing scripts in JavaScript and using the console for debugging.
 I found JS surprisingly simple to navigate using my Python knowledge.

+## Next Steps
+One could add a layer of complexity to the game by increasing the number of possible digits.
+For example, the user could be asked a math question such as "45 + 23" and would write "68" as a response.
+In this scenario, the image preprocessing would have to include an additional step where the contours of more than 1 object must be detected and each object would subsequently have to be wrapped, cropped, centered, padded and scaled separately.